Application FAQs

 A: We’re generally able to teach you whatever you need to know.
 We do, however, expect you to have basic knowledge of at least one major component of your work.

-A: The structural dummy is a 3D version of your book proposal.
+A: The mock-up is a 3D version of your book proposal.
 It exemplifies the binding and structure of the book that you intend to produce.
 We also ask that you include one to two full spreads, so that we can get a better idea of the final product.
 Suffice it to say, we want a strong idea of your final product, and know that it is generally not possible to produce a complete mock-up for the proposal.

 Q: I know nothing about binding.
 Can I still apply if I have a great idea for a book?